Native defects and impurities in talcum quasi-2D layers: Results and discussions

 {\it Selenium impurity}

 The trioctahedral layer of talc incorporating a nonmetallic selenium atom is largely distorted.
 However, the displacement of the first neighbor atoms is smaller than that of the carbon substitutional.
 In the case of selenium atoms, the oxygen atoms move toward the nonmetallic impurity and the selenium atom remains in the magnesium site, in contrast to carbon impurity.
 A zoo of selenium-related occupied and unoccupied defect states is found in the band gap.
 Since there are empty and occupied states, we can charge the defects both negatively and positively.
-The positive to neutral and the neutral to negative charge transition levels are 4.07~eV and 4.27eV above the valance band maximum.
+The positive to neutral and the neutral to negative charge transition levels are 4.07~eV and 4.27eV above the valence band maximum.
 Interestingly, the neutral selenium impurity possesses a spin-1 ground state.
 Furthermore, optical emission is also possible from this defect with a ZPL energy of $\approx$3.16~eV.
-These properties suggest that it could implement a spin qubit in talcum.
+These properties suggest that it could serve as a spin qubit in talc.
+However, due to the narrow Fermi energy region in which the neutral charge state is stable, as well as the high formation energy, the neutral selenium substitutional defect is a less promising candidate.